RyannWilcox/Life/README.md

 ====
 v.
 4.1:
 New game of life rule options added.
-It is called the Seed Rule set
+It is called the Seed Rule set.
+Seed Rule set is selectable through the drop down menu

 v.
 4.0:
 I'm re-working the way classes are set up.